DebankanSarkar12/python-practice/README.md

 # python-practice
-Practice Code For Python will be saved in this repo
+Practice Code For Python will be saved in this repository